 - Black Belt – Those who want to attain a black belt must first get the green belt, and then complete at least two Six Sigma projects with signed affidavits.
 They must also pass a rigorous 150 question test and work with another black belt or master black belt as a mentor.

-- Master Black Belt – This is the highest level of certification and can take many years to attain.
+- Master Black Belt – This is the highest level of certification and it can take many years to attain a master black belt.
 Those at this level typically work at major companies and spend much of their time mentoring black belts and running large scale projects.

 Those who attain black belts and master black belts will not only be an invaluable resource to the companies for which they work, but also to others seeking these certifications.
 One of the largest responsibilities that high-level certification holders have is to work as a mentor to others interested in Lean manufacturing certifications.